Talent attraction: Why Maslow thinks your job ads suck

 If the majority of job ads out there are any indication, recruiters are actually asking people to make an enormous change to their lives on the basis of bland copy and trite cliché.

-There must be a better way.
+There’s a better way to attract talent.
 Instead of drily saying, “We’re looking for someone to do X, Y, and Z for us, for this-and-that salary and benefits”, you should appeal directly to the candidate’s deeper needs and wants.

 That’s where Maslow’s Hierarchy of Needs comes in.